This is a discontinued trail camera. You can find current Moultrie Game Cameras Here.

 Q: How do I view the pictures?

 A: There are a number of ways to do this.
-Pictures/videos are stored on the SD card you place in the camera.
-The S-50i has an internal picture viewer for viewing pics/vids in the field.
+Pictures/videos are stored on the SD card you place in the A-30 trail camera.

 - View pictures on your computer.
 Plug the SD card in a desktop computer or laptop via the built-in SD card reader or use a USB reader if your computer doesn't have one.
 This method works for most tablets as well.
 With this method, we recommend having two SD cards per camera so you can swap them in the field.